Case Interview Practice

 What is market sizing in the context of insurance?

-Typically, you should aim to spend around 20 minutes on a market sizing case during an interview.
+On average, it takes about 20 minutes to solve a market sizing case during an interview.

 What are the dominant case types in insurance interviews?